Joaquin-E-Serraiti/pathfinding-visualizer/DOWNLOAD_AND_RUN.md

 ## That's all!

 The GUI will load in your browser.
 Good job on downloading and running this project.
-Now you can:

-- Set grid size, start/end points, and obstacles.

-- Click the **Play Button** to run and visualize an algorithm!
+Now you can make changes to the code, test them and see how they reflect on the project.

 ## Want to Add Your Own Algorithm?